The truth about serious Sauvignon Blanc

 I was first acquainted with Sauvignon Blanc in my parent’s vineyard in 1983.
 At that stage it was mostly blended with Semillon in the signature Margaret River Semillon Sauvignon Blanc wines – a style for the region.
 After working at Domaine de Chevalier in 1995, I really focussed on taking these wines to the next level with my time at Voyager Estate, and then with Suckfizzle.

 A visit to Sancere and Pouilly Fume in 2004 really showed me just what Sauvignon Blanc can do on its own.
 It doesn’t have to be brash, and in your face; it can have poise, subtlety, length of palate, complexity, and can be very refined.
-The Flowstone Sauvignon Blanc is my journey in discovering, and showing, how compelling and sophisticated Margaret River Sauvignon Blanc can be.
+The Queen of the Earth Sauvignon Blanc is my journey in discovering, and showing, how compelling and sophisticated Margaret River Sauvignon Blanc can be.

 Sauvignon blanc in the vineyard

 For me, this all starts in the vineyard.
 The Flowstone SB comes from one single vineyard in the Karridale region of Margaret River – the southern parts and the coolest part of MR. This is a very special vineyard that I have been familiar with for over 10 years.
 It was planted in the late 90’s by two nice old locals, who have now kindly let me lease it.
 This does allow me to have much more insight and input as to what happens on the vineyard.
 I treat this vineyard like most others treat their best Chardonnay or Pinot blocks.
 All the work is hand done, from pruning to harvesting, crops are deliberately low, and there is no irrigation.
 This vineyard has always been the source for the Flowstone Sauvignon Blanc, and now that I am directly involved, I can see it really stepping up.
 The future looks very exciting.